dbt-labs/learn.getdbt.com/_ondemand/43216f3592f37d744f7d544614a2f997a5739641/setup-cloud/review.md

 **Git Controls**
 * All git commands in the IDE are completed here.
-* This will change dynanmically based on the git status of your project.
+* This will change dynamically based on the git status of your project.

 **View Docs**
 * This button will display the documentation for your dbt project.